Adjustments for neurodiversity Reasonable adjustments at work

 • lead to increased sickness absence

-For example, not being able to wear noise-cancelling headphones could cause anxiety for some employees with ADHD.
+For example, not being able to wear noise-cancelling headphones could cause anxiety for some workers with ADHD.

-Employers should consider how to support an employee with any mental health problems, as well as with their condition.
-Doing this can help improve an employee's performance and productivity.
+Employers should consider how to support a worker with any mental health problems, as well as with their condition.
+Doing this can help improve a worker's performance and productivity.

 Find out more about supporting mental health at work